brianherbert/Crowdmap-to-HipChat/README.md

 Running
 =======
+Simply run index.php from the command line (or the browser, but it's not intended to be used that way).

 This script is intended to be run on a cron, at any interval of your choosing.
 Keep in mind the API call to Crowdmap will only pull the last 100 posts.